 Opposite to the museum is the old military barracks of the period of Austrian rule which has a small maritime museum at the end.
 This is free and contains exhibits and the history of fishing and sailing on the lake.

-In 1937 the interior was decorated by Pino Saoncella and inside you will find the high altar and four others dedicated to the Madonna, the Sacred Heart, the Blessed Andrea and Saint Anthony of Padova.
+In 1937, the interior was decorated by Pino Saoncella.
+Inside, you will find the high altar and four others dedicated to the Madonna, the Sacred Heart, the Blessed Andrea and Saint Anthony of Padova.

-In between the classics there were also Ferrari's roaring along the streets of Pescheira and they were actually louder than the old cars which surprised me.
-Also they were so low to the ground you could near enough trip over them.
+In between the classics, there were also Ferraris roaring along the streets of Peschiera; they were actually louder than the old cars, which surprised me.
+Also, they were so low to the ground you could near enough trip over them.

-It was an activity I enjoyed too especially watching with amusement the activities of the wildlife on the lake.
-Take for example the bird that I started watching one day in fascination as it went about its business.
+The tea-time passeggiata is an opportunity to get some exercise whilst enjoying the scenery, the weather and the course of nature.
+When I lived in Peschiera, it was an activity I enjoyed immensely.
+It was especially amusing watching the activities of the wildlife on the lake.
+Take, for example, the bird that I started watching one day in fascination as it went about its business.

-I knew it was under for around twenty seconds as I started timing it out of scientific interest.
-Not that my experimental techniques were anything systematic as my recording measures amounted to a quiet heuristic chanting of "One-Mississippi, Two-Mississippi, Three-Mississippi, Four-Mississippi......" all the way up to twenty before it surfaced.
+I knew it was under for around 20 seconds, as I started timing it out of scientific interest.
+Not that my experimental techniques were anything systematic, as my recording measures amounted to a quiet heuristic chanting of "One-Mississippi, Two-Mississippi, Three-Mississippi, Four-Mississippi......" all the way up to 20 before it surfaced.
 Purely empirical.